alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 ### Implementation idea 1: Update the conversion layer to use the server code gRPC

-Modify the implementation of [\<API Group\>/\<version\>/client_generated.go](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/client/groups/volume/v1/client_generated.go) so that it calls the server implementation directly (which should be part of the imported go module), the current implementation uses `w.client` which is the gRPC client:
+Modify the implementation of [\<API Group\>/\<version\>/client_generated.go](https://github.com/kubernetes-csi/csi-proxy/blob/c0c6293490fd8aec269685bb4089be56d69921b1/client/groups/volume/v1/client_generated.go) so that it calls the server implementation directly (which should be part of the imported go module).
+The current implementation uses `w.client` which is the gRPC client: